Safer sleep for babies

 Can I use a baby sling or carrier?

 If you want to wear a baby sling or carrier, it’s important to be aware of the safety guidelines.
 Find one that supports the development of your baby’s spine, neck and hips.
-Your baby’s weight should be evenly distributed across your shoulders, hips and back.
-You should be able to see your baby, and they should be held tightly against your body, with their chin free to breathe easily.
+Your baby’s weight should be evenly distributed with the sling fitting well across your shoulders, hips and back.

 When wearing a sling or baby carrier, keep in mind the TICKS guidelines: